x75/x75.github.io/_posts/2020-02-20-jetpack-the-story-1-init.md

 parties.
 The standard document creates a stock of 10M shares initially.
 These shares are Common Stock (CS) which means that they come with a right to vote in a shareholder assembly.
-Another kind of stock exists is Preferred Stock (PS) which does not include the right to vote.
+Another kind of stock is a so called preferred stock (PS), which does not include the right to vote.

-The corporation, its structure and organs are defined by the Bylaws which are standardized and part of Atlas.
+The corporation, its structure and organs are defined by the bylaws which are standardized and part of Atlas.
 At the top of the decision chain are the shareholders with common stock.
 The shareholders then name one or more directors into the Board of Directors, which in turn